What is FrogWatch USA?

 Helping amphibians is easier than you think, and you don’t have to be a frog or toad expert to be a FrogWatch USA volunteer!
 All you need is an interest in frogs and toads and a willingness to participate in a FREE volunteer training session.
 FrogWatch volunteers can pick any site -- a backyard pond, a local stream, or your favorite campsite -- and spend no more than 5 minutes in the evening listening for frogs and toads.
 While we recommend volunteers listen once a week, the scheduling is entirely up to the volunteer.

 Volunteer trainings are offered free of charge every spring.
 During training, you'll learn all about the frogs and toads found locally, listen to their calls, how to identify the various species based on the calls, and more.
 Training sessions are open to individuals 13 years and over, and children 16 & under must be accompanied by an adult.
 FrogWatch participants are required to attend the trainings, and registration is required.
 Space is limited.

-To register for the March 28 training session, contact Dave Littlehale via email at firstname.lastname@example.org.
+To register for future training sessions, contact Dave Littlehale via email at firstname.lastname@example.org.